atifaziz/LinqPadless/README.md

 file.
 What's there not to love about it?
 However, when you want to ship that code to someone or automate it, you are tied to LINQPad when that dependency is not necessary.
 That's where `lpless` comes in.
-It turns your LINQ Query file into a C# script that you can then run without LINQPad.
+It turns your LINQ Query file into a C# script or an executabe that you can then run without LINQPad.

 > What's different from `lprun`?